 BUYING TICKETS ONLINE

-- for shows at TIFF Bell Lightbox, online sales continue right up until showtime.
+- for shows at TIFF Bell Lightbox, online sales are powered by TIFF Ticketing & continue right up until showtime

-- for shows at Isabel Bader Theatre, online sales continue until 5:00 PM.
-Buy in person at the venue after 6:00 PM.
+- for shows at Isabel Bader Theatre, online sales are powered by TIFF Ticketing & continue until 5:00 PM on the day of the show.
+Buy in person at the venue starting an hour before showtime.

-- for shows at Bachir/Yerex Presentation Space, online sales end at 10:00 PM the night before the show.
+- for shows at Bachir-Yerex Presentation Space and CSI Annex, online sales are powered by EventBrite & end at 10:00 PM the night before the show.
 Buy in person at the venue after that.

 - for shows at the Japanese Canadian Cultural Centre, tickets are available exclusively through our presentation partner: www.jccc.on.ca

-Tickets purchased online can be picked up at the Festival Box Office 24 hours after purchase.
-For shows at TIFF Bell Lightbox only, you may carry your e-tickets on your mobile device.
-Please be sure to download your tickets (with a bar code) completely to your device.
+Tickets purchased online for shows at the TIFF Bell Lightbox or Isabel Bader Theatre can be picked up at the Festival Box Office 24 hours after purchase.
+For shows at the TIFF Bell Lightbox and Closing Night only, you may carry your e-tickets on your mobile device – please be sure to download your tickets (with a bar code) completely to your device.
 All tickets expire 15 minutes before scheduled show time, subject to the discretion of the festival.

 BUYING TICKETS IN PERSON